-St. Louis Volunteer Lawyers and Accountants for the Arts (VLAA) provides free legal and accounting assistance to income-eligible artists and arts organizations.
-VLAA also offers arts-related mediation and a wide variety of educational programs in arts law and business including seminars, speakers, a resource library, website and publications.
+St. Louis Volunteer Lawyers and Accountants for the Arts (VLAA) provides free legal and accounting assistance to income-eligible artists, small arts businesses and nonprofit cultural organizations.
+VLAA also offers arts-related mediation and a wide variety of educational programs in arts law and business including seminars, speakers and publications.

-Publication of Artist as Bookkeeper was made possible by grants from the Regional Arts Commission; the Illinois Arts Council, a state agency; and the Missouri Arts Council; a state agency
+Publication of Artist as Bookkeeper was made possible by grants from the Regional Arts Commission; the Missouri Arts Council, a state agency; and the Illinois Arts Council Agency, a state agency.

-© St. Louis Volunteer Lawyers and Accountants for the Arts, 1998, 2017
+© St. Louis Volunteer Lawyers and Accountants for the Arts, 1998, 2020

-St. Louis Volunteer Lawyers and Accountants for the Arts 6128 Delmar, St. Louis, MO 63112 314/863-6930; vlaa@stlrac.org www.vlaa.org
+St. Louis Volunteer Lawyers and Accountants for the Arts 3301 Washington, Ste.
+2E, St. Louis, MO 63103 314/863-6930; vlaa@vlaa.org www.vlaa.org